Examples

 Example Output

 The examples below show the stable log lines and summary output.
-In an interactive terminal (TTY), ghorgsync also renders a live progress bar during repository processing; that transient line is omitted here for readability.
+In an interactive terminal (TTY), ghorgsync also renders a live progress bar during repository processing.
+The progress bar uses smooth Unicode block characters and scales to the terminal width:

 Clean Run